-This program happened in the past, and no dates are currently scheduled.Select this button to navigate the sections of this page
+Select this button to navigate the sections of this page

 The University reserves the right to cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
-If a program is canceled or postponed, the University will refund registration fees but cannot be held responsible for any related costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.
+If a program is canceled or postponed, the University will refund any program registration fees paid but cannot be held responsible for any related costs, charges or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 Content and speakers for all programs are subject to change.
 Registrants will be notified of any significant updates.

-Disclosure and Conflict of Interest (COI and educational balance)
+Disclosure and Conflict of Interest (COI and Educational Balance)

-It is our policy to ensure balance, independence, objectivity, and scientific rigor in all of our educational programs.
+It is Penn State policy to ensure balance, independence, objectivity and scientific rigor in all educational programs.
 Faculty and course directors have disclosed relevant financial relationships with commercial companies, and Penn State has a process in place to resolve any conflict of interest.
 Complete faculty disclosure will be provided to program participants at the beginning of the activity.

 University Nondiscrimination Policy